A Homoerotic Plot in Ancient Egyptian Literature: Pharaoh Pepi II Neferkare and General Sasenet

 And their secret nighttime meetings.

-Ancient Egyptian literature rarely portrayed pharaohs as central characters; in this respect, Pepi II is an exception.
-Particularly notable is the homoerotic Tale of King Neferkare and General Sasenet: for its period, narratives of this kind are seldom preserved in written sources.
+Ancient Egyptian literature rarely touched on the personal lives of pharaohs.
+In this respect, Pepi II is an exception.
+Particularly notable is the homoerotic Tale of King Neferkare and General Sasenet: for its era, narratives of this kind were seldom recorded in writing.

-To begin, it is useful to clarify who the main figure is.
+To begin, it is important to clarify who the main figure is.

 Who Was Pepi II

-Pharaoh Pepi II Neferkare, also known as Pepi, came to the throne during the Sixth Dynasty of the Old Kingdom.
-His throne name was Neferkare, meaning “Beautiful Is the Ka of Ra” (the ka is a person’s vital spirit or life-force in ancient Egyptian belief).
+Pharaoh Pepi II Neferkare, also known as Pepi, ruled Egypt during the Sixth Dynasty of the Old Kingdom.
+His throne name was Neferkare — “Beautiful Is the Soul of Ra.”

-He began to rule in the 2180s BCE — several centuries after the Great Pyramid of Khufu was built.
-He is thought to have ascended the throne at about six years of age; during the early years of his reign, his mother likely played a decisive role.
+He ascended the throne in the 2180s BCE, several centuries after the construction of the pyramids of Khufu.
+At the time of his accession he was about six years old; during the early years, his mother likely played a decisive role.

-In foreign policy, he largely maintained the approach of his predecessors.
-In the Sinai Peninsula, Egyptian expeditions continued to extract valuable resources, while trade with Nubia in the south kept developing.
+In foreign policy, Pepi II largely continued the course of his predecessors.
+The Egyptians maintained a presence on the Sinai Peninsula, where they extracted valuable resources, and developed trade with Nubia to the south.

-During Pepi II’s reign, the Old Kingdom weakened noticeably.
-Authority gradually shifted toward local elites: the nomarchs (provincial governors) gained influence, entered into conflicts with one another, and the central administration increasingly lost control over the regions.
-Soon after the pharaoh’s death, Egypt fragmented, and the First Intermediate Period began.
+Under his rule, the Old Kingdom weakened noticeably.
+Real power gradually shifted to local rulers: the nomarchs grew stronger, clashed with one another, and the central administration lost control over the regions.
+Shortly after the pharaoh’s death, Egypt fragmented, and the First Intermediate Period began.

-The length of his reign remains disputed.
-The priest Manetho, writing in the 3rd century BCE, claimed that the king ruled for 94 years, which would be exceptional.
+The length of Pepi II’s reign remains a matter of debate.
+The priest Manetho, writing in the 3rd century BCE, claimed that the pharaoh ruled for 94 years — which would make it a record-breaking reign.
 However, only 62 years are reliably attested.

-Relatively few material traces of Pepi II have survived.
-Three statues are known: one in the Brooklyn Museum — seated on his mother’s knees; one in Cairo — depicted as a naked child; and one in the Metropolitan Museum — preserved only as a head.
-His funerary complex included a pyramid (now in ruins) and a temple, but on a smaller scale than the monuments of his predecessors.
+Few material traces of Pepi II have survived.
+Three statues are known: in the Brooklyn Museum he is depicted seated on his mother’s lap; in Cairo — as a naked child; in the Metropolitan Museum only the head is preserved.
+His funerary complex included a pyramid, now in ruins, and a temple, but they were more modest in scale than the monuments of his predecessors.

-Pepi II is the central figure of the ancient Egyptian Tale of King Neferkare and General Sasenet (also known as The Petitioner from Memphis), in which their homosexual relationship becomes the primary theme.
+It is Pepi II who becomes the central figure of the ancient Egyptian Tale of King Neferkare and General Sasenet, also known as The Petitioner from Memphis.
+The key theme of this text is their homosexual relationship.

 The Tale’s Plot: Key Episodes

-The story opens by introducing Pharaoh Neferkare — ruler of Upper and Lower Egypt, son of the god Ra, and described as “true of voice” (a traditional Egyptian epithet meaning the person is “justified” or “vindicated,” often used for the dead, but sometimes also as a title of moral legitimacy).
-The source presents him as a kind and well-disposed king.
+The story opens by mentioning Pharaoh Neferkare — ruler of Upper and Lower Egypt, son of the god Ra, described as “true of voice.”
+The source characterizes him as a benevolent king.

-Before the main plot unfolds, the text includes an episode about a certain “petitioner from Memphis.”
-He attempted to address the court, but palace musicians drowned out his voice.
-Both the pharaoh and General Sasenet appear in this scene, which suggests that the petitioner was deliberately prevented from speaking.
+Before the main plot, there is an episode involving a certain “petitioner from Memphis.”
+He tried to address the court, but court musicians drowned out his voice.
+Both the pharaoh and General Sasenet are present in this scene, which suggests that the petitioner was deliberately prevented from speaking.

-One may suppose that the petitioner’s speech contained a protest against the ruler’s relationship, which had already become the subject of rumors.
-If so, the episode may reflect public reaction and introduce a moral dimension to the narrative.
-In the end, the petitioner, unable to hold back his tears, left Memphis.
+It is possible that his speech contained a protest against the ruler’s relationship, which had already become the subject of rumors.
+In that case, this episode can be understood as a reflection of public reaction and as an attempt to lend the story a moral dimension.
+At the end of the scene, the petitioner, unable to hold back his tears, left Memphis.

-The subsequent narrative concentrates on the pharaoh and Sasenet.
+The narrative then focuses on the pharaoh and Sasenet.
 When the general first appears, the text notes that he “had no wife” (jw-nn-wn-st-hmt m […]).
-The phrase may be restored as “there was no wife [with him]” (m[-=f]) or “there was no wife [in his household]” (m-[pr=f]).
-For an Egyptian, this situation was unusual: without a wife and an heir, there would be no one to maintain his posthumous cult (the offerings and rites believed to sustain a person after death).
+The phrase may be restored as “there was no wife [with him]” (m[-=f]) or “there was no wife [in his house]” (m-[pr=f]).
+For an Egyptian, this was an unusual situation: without a wife and an heir, there would be no one to maintain his posthumous cult.

-Sasenet’s high status and lack of a spouse may suggest that his portrayal is connected with attraction to his own sex.
-At the same time, it remains unclear what is primary — his unmarried state or his sexual preferences.
+Sasenet’s high status and the absence of a spouse may indicate that his portrayal is linked to attraction to his own sex.
+At the same time, it remains unclear what is primary here — his unmarried state or his sexual preferences.

-Notably, the text does not mention Neferkare’s own marital status, although he is known to have had several wives.
+As for Neferkare’s own marital status, the text is silent, although it is known that he had several wives.

-A new character then enters the story — Tjeti (also spelled Cheti), son of Henet.
-He is a commoner, yet he receives a rare opportunity to see the pharaoh:
+A new character then enters the story — Tjeti, son of Henet.
+He is a commoner who is given a rare opportunity to see the pharaoh:

 — The Tale of Tjeti, Son of Henet (Middle Kingdom): the episode of the pharaoh’s nighttime meeting with Sasenet

 Particular attention should be paid to the word “desire” (mrwt) used in the text.
 It most likely indicates the nature of the relationship between the king and Sasenet.
-In this context, the term carries a clearly sexual sense, and the active role is attributed to the pharaoh.
-The sexual act is conveyed indirectly, without explicit language — a feature that distinguishes this text from a number of other works from the same period.
+In this context, the term acquires a clearly sexual meaning, and the active role is attributed to the pharaoh.
+The sexual act itself is described in veiled terms, without explicit language — a feature that distinguishes this text from a number of other works from the same period.

-“As for His Majesty’s walk to the house of the general Sasenet, it should be noted that four hours of the night had passed.
-Another four hours he spent in the house of the general Sasenet.
+“As for His Majesty’s walk to the house of General Sasenet, it should be noted that four hours of the night had passed.
+Another four hours he spent in the house of General Sasenet.
 And when he entered the Great House, four hours remained until dawn.
 From that time on, Tjeti, son of Henet, followed him every night, not allowing his heart to accuse him.
 And only after His Majesty had gone up into the Great House did Tjeti return home …”

 — The Tale of Tjeti, Son of Henet (Middle Kingdom), a description of repeated nightly visits

 In the ancient Egyptian conception, the night was divided into 12 hours.
-Tjeti, of course, had no instruments for measuring time precisely, but he could use the stars as a guide — that is, use the stars as a guide.
+Tjeti, of course, had no instruments for measuring time precisely, but he could orient himself by the stars.

-The ruler’s secret meetings were apparently perceived as a transgression of what was permitted.
-Their concealment, together with the circulation of rumors about the pharaoh’s nighttime outings, gave the episode the character of a scandal.
-The text suggests that the visits were regular, and interest in them was sufficiently strong that one of the courtiers decided to follow the king.
+The ruler’s secret meetings were apparently perceived as going beyond what was permitted.
+This is indicated both by the secrecy of the visits and by the rumors about the pharaoh’s nighttime outings.
+Judging by the text, the meetings were regular, and interest in them was strong enough that one of the courtiers decided to follow the king.

-Like many other Egyptian works, the Tale of King Neferkare and General Sasenet has not survived in full: the ending of the text is lost.
+Like many other Egyptian works, the Tale of King Neferkare and General Sasenet has not survived in full: its ending is lost.

 Head of Pepi II

-The translator and historian Posener links Neferkare’s long reign to political decline and argues that the tale has a satirical character.
-In his view, the text ridicules the morals of the Old Kingdom on the eve of its collapse, although this remains a hypothesis.
+The translator and historian Posener linked Neferkare’s long reign to political decline and suggested that the tale is satirical in character.
+According to this interpretation, the text ridicules the morals of the Old Kingdom on the eve of its collapse.
+However, this reading remains a hypothesis.

-Even if the manuscript does condemn the king’s relationship, this does not necessarily mean that Egyptians generally viewed homosexuality as blameworthy.
-The issue may instead have been the fact that the pharaoh — a sacred figure — entered into a relationship with an ordinary mortal.
-The king’s status was considered so exceptional that most subjects were likely not even permitted to touch him.
+Even if the manuscript does condemn the king’s relationship, it does not follow that Egyptians in general considered homosexuality reprehensible.
+Rather, the problem may have been the very fact that the pharaoh — a sacred figure — entered into a relationship with an ordinary mortal.
+The king’s status was considered so exceptional that most subjects were likely forbidden even to touch him.

-Posener also observes that, in different periods, homosexuality was often interpreted as a sign of decadence.
-At the same time, ancient texts that depict disorder in the country typically do not connect such relationships with broader social degradation.
-In this tale, the tone is relatively light, yet there is a hint of scandal — primarily because the pharaoh himself appears in the narrative.
+Posener also noted that in different periods, homosexuality was often interpreted as a sign of decadence.
+At the same time, ancient texts describing chaos in the country typically do not link such relationships to social degradation.
+In the tale itself, the tone is relatively light, but there is a hint of scandal — primarily because the pharaoh himself is involved.

 Although the text conveys a degree of disapproval toward homosexual relationships, Neferkare is criticized not for his choice of partner, but for weakness as a ruler.
-Overall, his portrayal aligns with the literary type of the “bad” king in Egyptian tradition.
+Overall, his portrayal fits the type of the “bad” king known from the Egyptian literary tradition.

-Many Egyptologists identify here a motif of “royal corruption.”
+Some Egyptologists see here a motif of “royal corruption.”
 At the same time, the researcher Greenberg emphasizes that the author avoids direct and harsh judgments.
-Still, the pharaoh’s effort to conceal the relationship suggests an ambiguous attitude toward such behavior: his attraction was apparently strong enough that he sought ways to meet in secret — until he was exposed.
+Still, the pharaoh’s effort to conceal the relationship points to an ambiguous attitude toward such behavior: his attraction was apparently so strong that he sought opportunities for secret meetings — until he was exposed.

-The Dutch historian Jacobus van Dijk draws attention to the fact that Egyptian art and literature are saturated with symbols and allusions, primarily understood by the educated elite.
-He suggests that the tale of Neferkare and Sasenet contains precisely this kind of mythological reference.
+The Dutch historian Jacobus van Dijk drew attention to the fact that Egyptian art and literature are saturated with symbols and allusions, understood primarily by the educated elite.
+He suggested that the tale of Neferkare and Sasenet also contains such a mythological reference.

-Van Dijk gives separate attention to the figure of the pharaoh’s lover.
-In his view, the choice of a military commander may not have been incidental.
-This role implied not only proximity to the king, but also evoked the ritual humiliation of enemies.
-Read in this way, the episode acquires a parodic tone, destabilizing familiar ideas about power and submission.
+Van Dijk gave particular attention to the figure of the pharaoh’s lover.
+In his view, the choice of a military commander may not have been accidental.
+This status implied not only proximity to the king, but also symbolized the ritual humiliation of enemies.
+Read in this way, the scene acquires a parodic meaning and mocks conventional ideas about power and submission.

-The text may contain an additional parodic layer.
-The night is divided into three segments of four hours — the same duration that, in mythological tradition, is associated with the mystical union of the gods Ra and Osiris.
-In the myth, Ra travels through the underworld at night, and Osiris transmits to him the force required for rebirth at dawn.
-Their secret union lasts exactly four hours — the same amount of time that, in the tale, the pharaoh spends with the commander.
+The text may contain yet another parodic layer.
+The night is divided into three parts of four hours each.
+According to mythological tradition, the mystical union of Ra and Osiris lasted for the same duration.
+In the myth, Ra passed through the underworld at night, and Osiris transmitted to him the power needed for rebirth at dawn.
+Their mysterious union lasted exactly four hours — the same amount of time that, in the tale, the pharaoh spent with the commander.

-There are no explicit sexual motifs in this myth.
-Still, ancient texts state that the gods “embraced each other,” and that Ra, becoming one with Osiris, was called “Horus in the embrace of his father.”
-In the morning, the sun god is reborn, emerging from these embraces.
-The birth of the young Horus as the son of Osiris may also invite an interpretation as a “bond of a special kind,” even if not in a conventional sense.
+Overtly sexual motifs are absent from this myth.
+Nevertheless, ancient texts state that the gods “embraced each other,” and that Ra, becoming one with Osiris, was called “Horus in the embrace of his father.”
+In the morning, the sun god was reborn, rising from these embraces.
+The birth of the young Horus as the son of Osiris also admits an interpretation as a “bond of a special kind,” though not in the conventional sense.

-This myth, which the Egyptians called “the great mystery,” expressed one of the central dimensions of their religion.
-Yet in the tale of Neferkare’s nighttime meetings with the general, it is effectively transformed into an object of ridicule.
-Like the sun god, the pharaoh rises at dawn in his palace, described as “the horizon where Ra dwells.”
-In this framing, he appears as an embodiment of the father-god.
+This myth, which the Egyptians called “the great mystery,” expressed one of the central aspects of their religion.
+In the tale of Neferkare’s nighttime meetings with the general, it essentially becomes an object of ridicule.
+Like the sun god, the pharaoh rises at dawn in his palace, which is called “the horizon where Ra dwells.”
+Neferkare himself appears as an embodiment of the father-god.

-The sexual subtext of the episode is apparently foregrounded deliberately.
+The sexual subtext of the scene appears to be deliberately foregrounded.
 Posener compared it with Eighteenth Dynasty texts in which an almost identical formula describes Amun’s union with a queen and the subsequent birth of a divine king: “…after His Majesty had done with her everything he desired.”

-According to Van Dijk, the story’s satirical dimension is fairly clear.
-Neferkare’s conduct is condemned as falling short of the ideal of maat — the cosmic order and justice — especially because he is a king.
-At the same time, the tale also appears to have been designed to entertain.
+In Van Dijk’s view, the satirical layer of this story is fairly clear.
+Neferkare’s conduct is condemned as falling short of the ideal of maat — the cosmic order and justice — especially since the subject is a king.
+At the same time, the tale was apparently also intended to entertain.

-How the “Story of Neferkare” was received in Ancient Egypt is difficult to establish.
-Educated listeners likely grasped its double meaning: for some it may have been amusing, for others — shocking, or even blasphemous.
-In any case, the author ventured to parody one of the most important myths in Egyptian religion.
+How exactly the “Story of Neferkare” was received in Ancient Egypt is difficult to establish.
+However, educated listeners likely grasped its double meaning: for some it may have been amusing, for others — shocking, or even blasphemous.
+Ultimately, the author dared to parody one of the most important myths of Egyptian religion.

 How We Know This Tale: Sources and Dating

-The French Egyptologist Georges Posener brought this ancient Egyptian literary work — the Tale of King Neferkare and General Sasenet — into academic circulation.
+The French Egyptologist Georges Posener introduced this ancient Egyptian literary work — the Tale of King Neferkare and General Sasenet — into scholarly circulation.

-The text survives in three fragmentary copies, dated to the period between 1295 and 656 BCE, that is, the late New Kingdom and the subsequent eras.
-At the same time, scholars generally assume that the tale itself was composed much earlier.
+The text survives in three fragmentary copies, dated to the period between 1295 and 656 BCE — that is, the late New Kingdom and the subsequent eras.
+Scholars believe, however, that the tale itself was composed much earlier.
 Posener, on the basis of language, style, and references to historical figures, dated it to the end of the Middle Kingdom — long before the Nineteenth Dynasty.

 The tale belongs to an elite written tradition.
-It was copied and read for centuries, which kept the text present within Egypt’s literary culture.
+It was copied and read over several centuries, preserving its place in the literary culture of Egypt.

 Full Translation: Surviving Fragments